 When Should I Go To The Doctor For Nosebleeds During Pregnancy?

-You should visit hospital for active medical help in following condition-
+It would help if you visited the hospital for active medical help in the following condition-

-- If bleeding from nose does not cease even after applying pressure for 20 minutes, immediately visit your nearest hospital
+If bleeding from the nose does not cease even after applying pressure for 20 minutes, immediately visit your nearest hospital

 If you are bleeding profusely and blood is entering your mouth